voloved/pokeemerald_fork/README.md

    - Garage base automatically opens at the start of a new game.
    - Solid board automatically goes over the hole in the garage base.
    -Removed Secret Power from PC.
+ - The items in the PC at the beginning of the game will change based on if the Nuzlocke Challenge is run.
+ - Type Effectiveness option now shows a plus sign if a move is STAB and arrows if a move is effective or not.
  - Cleaned up Infinite Rare Candy palette.
 [Credit: Viperio]
  - Bugfix where scripted encounters did not count toward the Nuzlocke.